richardballard/PSProductivityTools/README.md

 - **Start-Pomodoro -IFTTStartTrigger pomodoro_start -IFTTStopTrigger pomodoro_stop -IFTTWebhookKey xxx** - Start a timer that triggers a IFTTT webhook

-- **Ctrl + C** - Stops the current Pomodoro timer and sends the stop trigger to IFTTT if used
+- **Ctrl + C** - Stops the current Pomodoro timer and sends the stop trigger to IFTTT, if used

+## Configure IFTTT

+In order to use IFTTT you need to have configured the service to listen for a webhook trigger and perform your desired action.
+The script needs two webhook actions creating, a _start_ and _stop_ trigger.

+Details can be found at [IFTTT Webhook](https://ifttt.com/maker_webhooks).